OpenNews/opennews-website/what/community/scholarships/index.md

 * $250 and $500 stipends, depending on the cost of the program you'd like to attend.
 * Connections with other people, resources, and opportunities related to your work.

+## What we ask of you

+* Tell us how your program went!
+We'll send you a short follow-up survey, and we'll also be excited to check out anything you write or build.
+* After your program, get together with a friend or colleague and share something cool you learned, or something they'd appreciate about the experience.

 ## Why we give out these stipends

 Our community is building a more equitable future for journalism, and we offer programs like this because we believe in the [power of a network effect](/blog/scholarships-networks/).
 By helping one journalist develop and share their skills, we can help whole communities of practice.

 We love it when we can help people take what they've learned to an event to share, or take their next career step in a leadership training, an advanced workshop, a conference with other journalists who share their background.
 We know cost can keep people from accessing these opportunities, and part of creating a more equitable industry is mitigating barriers like these as much as we can.

 ## Who should apply

-* Journalists who work in data or code: developers, designers, reporters, editors, product thinkers, and newsroom allies.
+* U.S.-based journalists who work in data or code: developers, designers, reporters, editors, product thinkers, and newsroom allies.
 We want to see more people in these roles pushing for change in their newsrooms and helping them better reflect our communities.
 * People of color, women, journalists from local and regional news organizations, and other underrepresented groups in journalism and technology are strongly encouraged to apply.

 ## What happens after you apply

 OpenNews staff reviews applications and notifies all applicants.

-## What happens after I receive a stipend

-You tell us how everything went!
-We'll send you a short follow-up survey, and we'll be excited to check out anything you write or build as part of the experience.

 ## FAQ